Welcome to today's edition of the Rush 24-7 podcast.

 These touch very delicate and sensitive private areas.

-Ed in Dayton, Ohio, your next.
+Ed in Dayton, Ohio, you're next.

 Welcome to the program, sir.